fingerprintjs/fingerprintjs/.github/ISSUE_TEMPLATE/fingerprint_changes.md

 ### Fingerprint data

-Provide the FULL DATA of both/all fingerprints using this jsfiddle https://jsfiddle.net/L2gLq4rg/85/.
+Provide the FULL DATA of both/all fingerprints using this code sandbox https://jlryy.csb.app/.
-Alternatively, provide a jsfiddle that reproduces the bug.
+Alternatively, provide a page that reproduces the bug.